How Do You Measure Pressure: A full breakdown

 3. Diaphragm Gauges: These gauges employ a flexible diaphragm that deflects under pressure.
 The deflection is measured using various mechanisms, such as capacitive sensing, strain gauges, or optical methods.
 Diaphragm gauges are advantageous for measuring low pressures and are often used in medical applications such as blood pressure measurement and in sensitive industrial processes.

-4. Piezoresistive Sensors: These sensors utilize the change in electrical resistance of a semiconductor material due to applied pressure.
+4. Piezoresistive Sensors: These sensors work with the change in electrical resistance of a semiconductor material due to applied pressure.
 This change in resistance is directly proportional to the applied pressure and can be measured with high accuracy and sensitivity.
 Piezoresistive sensors are commonly employed in various applications, including automotive tire pressure monitoring systems and precise industrial pressure measurement.

 Detailed Explanation of Selected Methods: Delving Deeper